AmbujJauhari/AmbujJauhari.github.io/_posts/2017-04-25-Near-real-time-monitoring-with-spring-boot-influxdb-and-grafana.md

 ![](../_images/grafanahomepage.JPG?raw=true)

 admin use for grafana is admin and password is admin as well, So lets login now

 ![](../_images/grafanahomedashboard.JPG?raw=true)

 Now before we can do anything, we need to setup influxdb datasource first

 ![](../_images/grafanahomedashboarddatasource.JPG?raw=true)

 ![](../_images/grafanadatasource.JPG?raw=true)

 Click on Add Data Source to add a new data source

 ![](../_images/grafanaadddatasource.JPG?raw=true)

 Lets fill in the details now

 ![](../_images/grafandatasourcedetails.JPG?raw=true)

 Once that is done you can click Add and then save & Test to test the connection, it should be all success

 Now lets create a new dashboard

 ![](../_images/grafananewdashboard.JPG?raw=true)

 Grafana allows you to create multiple rows, and each row can have multiple panels

-We will be displaying heap, uptime and our custom metrics that we have created custom.metrics.value
+We will be displaying heapused, uptime and our custom metrics that we have created custom.metrics.value

 we will disply heap and uptime in one row in separate panels and custome metrics in a separate row

-So lets start with heap in panel-1, we will be choosing graph as our visualizer for heap Once you click on graph it will create a blank panel, we will edit this panel now.
+So lets start with heap in panel-1, we will be choosing graph as our visualizer for heap

+Once you click on graph it will create a blank panel, we will edit this panel now.

 ![](../_images/grafanapaneledit.JPG?raw=true)

 Let modify the panel settings by changing the datasource and naming the fields and measurements

 ![](../_images/grafanaheapusedpanelJPG.JPG?raw=true)

 Click on save button on the top now

 ![](../_images/SampleAppDashboard.JPG?raw=true)

 Similarly lets add the panel for uptime in the same row, for that we will have to reduce the size of heapused panel

 ![](../_images/reduceheapusedpanel.JPG?raw=true)

 Now click on left side corner a popup will open there click on add panel